klane/databall/docs/_pages/data-exploration.md

 plt.style.use('fivethirtyeight')
 ```

-We then need to connect to the database generated during the [data wrangling](data-wrangling.md) process.
+We then need to connect to the database generated during the [stat collection](stats.md) process.

 ```python